SSx1t/SafeStride/README.md

 The original (without removing irrelevant data) dataset used is taken from Zenodo which can be found [here](https://zenodo.org/records/11045239)

-The pruned dataset (which focused on taking only data that matched our specifications) is uploaded to KU's OneDrive which can be found [here](https://kuacae-my.sharepoint.com/:x:/g/personal/100068517_ku_ac_ae/IQB86T1_jdhzRJL9dh7bPrMPAdoFInUusAvuch9Xyi3RMRI?e=LDc60Y)
+The pruned dataset (which focused on taking only data that matched our specifications) is uploaded to Google Drive which can be found [here](https://drive.google.com/file/d/12bJ159Zq2GMw-0xGIjnn92ibp6XfuCjs/view?usp=sharing)

 ---